All ingredients are individually packaged, but our central facility

 Finish and Bake Enchiladas

-Pour remaining enchilada sauce over enchiladas and top with remaining Chihuahua cheese.
+Pour remaining enchilada sauce over enchiladas and top with remaining Oaxacan cheese.
 Spray a piece of foil with cooking spray and place over casserole dish, sprayed side down.
 Tightly seal foil and bake 15 minutes.
 Remove foil and bake an additional 7 minutes, or until cheese is bubbly.

 Plate the Dish